Direct Training High-Performance Deep Spiking Neural Networks: A Review of Theories and Methods: Introduction

 Regarded as the third generation of neural network \citep{maass1997networks}, the brain-inspired spiking neural networks (SNNs) are potential competitors to traditional artificial neural networks (ANNs) in virtue of their high biological plausibility, and low power consumption when implemented on neuromorphic hardware \citep{roy2019towards}.
 In particular, the utilization of binary spikes allows SNNs to adopt low-power accumulation (AC) instead of the traditional high-power multiply-accumulation (MAC), leading to significantly enhanced energy efficiency and making SNNs increasingly popular \citep{chen2023training}.

 There are two mainstream pathways to obtain deep SNNs: ANN-to-SNN conversion and direct training through the surrogate gradient method.
 Firstly, in ANN-to-SNN conversion \citep{cao2015spiking, hunsberger2015spiking, rueckauer2017conversion, bu2021optimal, meng2022training, wang2022signed}, a pre-trained ANN is converted to an SNN by replacing the ReLU activation layers with spiking neurons and adding scaling operations like weight normalization and threshold balancing.
 This conversion process suffers from long converting time steps, which causes high computational consumption in practice.
-In addition, the converted SNNs obtained in this way are constrained by the original ANNs' architecture, thus the direct exploration of the virtues of SNNs is limited.
+In addition, the converted SNNs obtained in this way are constrained by the original ANNs' architecture and are hard to adapt to dynamic signal (DVS, DAVIS, ATIS data) processing.
+Thus, the direct exploration of the virtues of SNNs is limited in ANN-to-SNN conversion.
 Secondly, in the field of direct training, SNNs are unfolded over simulation time steps and trained with backpropagation through time \citep{lee2016training, shrestha2018slayer}.
 Due to the non-differentiability of spiking neurons, the surrogate gradient method is employed for backpropagation \citep{lee2020enabling, neftci2019surrogate, fang2021deep, fang2021incorporating, zhou2023spikformer}.
 On one hand, this direct training method can handle temporal data and also achieve decent performance on large-scale static datasets, with only a few time steps.
 On the other hand, it can provide sufficient flexibility for designing novel architectures specifically for SNNs and exploring the properties of SNNs directly.
 Therefore, the direct training method has received more attention recently.